nmcev/leet-code/1672. Richest Customer Wealth/README.md

 *1st* customer has wealth = ` 1 + 2 + 3 `<br>
 *2nd* customer has wealth = ` 3 + 2 + 1 `<br>

-Both customer are considered the richest with a wealth of 6 each , so return 6 <br>
+Both customer are considered the richest with a wealth of 6 each , so it returns 6  .<br>

-so taht means it will return the richest customer but in the case above they are havae same *wealth*
+taht means it will returns the richest customer but in the case above they are havae same *wealth*  .

 ## constraints